DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/2022-06-28-recording-a-decision.md

 &nbsp;

-### Updated the status labels once the DO records the decision.
+### Updated the status labels once the DO records the decision

 We felt it was best to use the Design System [tag component](https://design-system.service.gov.uk/components/tag/).
 The Government Digital Service (GDS) will update this more often than our custom made tags.